bennypagett/bulls-project/README.md

   * Ensure purchase of the 5 players was within the allotted budget of $118 million dollars.
   * The proposed purchases must allow enough budget to still field the other remaining players required for an NBA team (NBA teams are allowed 15 players total).

 The use of statistics in sport is not a new phenomenon, partly due to people like Bill James and John Hollinger who implemented and revolutionised the use of statistical analysis, and is now common within sports like basketball and in particular the North American basketball league the NBA.
-John Hollinger created the all in one metric the Player Efficiency Rating or PER, which allowed for the collection of several variables (i.e both positive and negative outcomes e.g turnovers/)
+John Hollinger created the all in one metric the Player Efficiency Rating or PER, which allowed for the collection of several variables (i.e both positive and negative outcomes e.g turnovers/) to be used as an indicator of player performance, able to be used as an inter and intra reliable measure.

 The hypothesis for this project is based on the use of a combination of known analysis methods to create a predictive equation to aid in the selection of appropriate players for the Chicago Bulls 19/20 season in the NBA.
+By selecting players that attained above certain values in our key metrics, it was hypothesized that an increase in points/min could be achieved which is associated to an increased win percentage.
+As such, choosing players that contributed to increasing the team points per minute average, would equate to increased team wins, with a goal of achieving greater than 42 wins/50% win percentage and progressing to playoffs.

-The variables were used to show an association of an increase in overall Win% due to an increase of points per minute played.
+The variables used to show an association of an increase in overall Win% due to an increase of points per minute played.
 The variables used for the predictive value were:

   * Effective Field Goal Percentage (eFGp)
   * Trade Value (TrV)